abcryzz/Unet_for_ayna/insights.md

 ## 4. Key Learnings

-- **Systematic Experimentation is Non-Negotiable:** Rigorous ablation studies provided concrete evidence for each architectural and hyperparameter choice.
 - **Advanced Learning Rate Management is a Key Lever:** The CosineAnnealingLR scheduler was the single most impactful change for achieving state-of-the-art results.
 - **Data Pipeline Integrity is Paramount:** Ensuring a consistent, bug-free data pipeline—especially for shared components like encoders—proved as important as model design.
 - **Validation Loss is the Ultimate Arbiter:** A lower validation loss than training loss indicates strong generalization, confirming the effectiveness of the chosen training strategy.